rayhaanq/win-go-zipper/README.md

 Creates a zip file which contains all the files in a folder which can be used for aws lambda from windows.
 This is a modified version of the zipper provided by aws which also sets the file permissions to 777.

 # Usage:
+Run `go get -u github.com/rayhaanq/win-go-zipper`

+then execute the zipper from your GOBIN directory

 `win-go-zipper.exe -o <output-zip-file-name>.zip <folder-containing-zips>`

 # Example: